ozkulah/PIWorks/README.md

 - Bind dictionary to datagrid so user can see the result
 - Show operation time for upload and analyze the data

-Operation time : 8 sec
+Operation Time : 8 sec

 Second one;